KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_008_Meshes.md

 },
 ```

-These entries refer to the `positionsAccessor`, the `normalsAccessor` and the `texCoordsAccessor`.
 Together, the elements of these acessors define all attributes that belong to the individual vertices, as shown in this image:

 <p align="center">
 <img src="images/meshPrimitiveAttributes.png" /><br>